Iowa psychic barred from advertising ‘healing’ services after client death

 The Attorney General’s Office alleged Campbell violated Consumer Fraud Act by seeking people to “practice healing” on, discussing physical injuries with clients, and soliciting customers to purchase services that could help with mental health conditions despite not being qualified to treat or heal any physical or mental health conditions.

-The release stated that during conversations between Campbell and Craig Courtney, Campbell told Craig Courtney that he would die of cancer that would spread throughout his body.
-Campbell told Craig Courtney that he had throat cancer, though medical doctors ruled this out.
-Campbell then allegedly told Craig Courtney that the doctors could not see the mass because it was ‘under the tissue’.
+The AG’s office alleges that during conversations between Campbell and Craig Courtney, Campbell told Craig Courtney that he would die of cancer that would spread throughout his body.
+She also allegedly told him he had throat cancer despite medical doctors ruling this out, and told him the doctors could not see the mass because it was “under the tissue.”

 The release added that Campbell met with Craig Courtney three times and kept in touch with him over the phone through calls and emails.